Aryan4261/Daily-DSA/README.md

 # Daily-DSA
-This repository consists of various types of data structures and algorithms solutions.
+This repository consists of various types of data structures and algorithms